SAEON/somisana/web/README.md

 ## Add an HTML page to the app

-The build process will automatically configure routes from specific filesin the `clients/` directory.
+The build process will automatically configure routes from specific files in the `client/` directory.
 To add a new HTML route:

-1. Add a new file - `clients/html/your-new-route.html` - in the same style as the other HTML files in `clients/html`.
+1. Add a new file - `client/html/your-new-route.html` - in the same style as the other HTML files in `client/html`.
 Note that the `<script>` tag should have `src="index.your-new-route.js"`.
-2. Add a new folder `clients/pages/your-new-route` with 2 files (`index.js` and `ssr.js`).
-This folder should be of the same format of other folders in `clients/pages/*`
+2. Add a new folder `client/pages/your-new-route` with 2 files (`index.js` and `ssr.js`).
+This folder should be of the same format of other folders in `client/pages/*`

 The `Rollup` build will look for the `index.js` and `ssr.js` files and process them so that the Node.js application can find them.
 Note that the `ssr.js` file should not run code except via invoking functions (otherwise browser-specific APIs cause the SSR process to fail) and there should be a default export that is the entry point to the React code.